evan-ite/minishell/README.md

 **Usage:**

-Run the game by executing the following command:
+Run minishell by executing the following command:
 ```bash
 ./minishell
 ```